Are Dryers Bad for the Environment? 6 Facts You Should Know

 The biggest environmental issue when it comes to dryers is high energy use.

-In the US, just over 12% of energy use comes from renewable sources.
+In fact, in the US, only about 12% of energy use comes from renewable sources.

 Worldwide the figures aren’t much better, with 80% of the energy coming from burning fossil fuels and only 10% from renewable resources in 2020.

-So, using high-energy appliances furthers reliance on non-renewable fossil fuels and contributes to the emission of greenhouse gases.
+As a result, using high-energy appliances like dryers contributes to the emission of greenhouse gases.

 Dryers also have an average lifespan of 10 to 13 years, so people typically go through several dryers in their lifetime.

 Fortunately, they are recyclable.
-You may be able to send them to scrap metal recycling facilities.
+You may be able to send them to scrap metal recycling facilities or return them to the retailer when you buy a new dryer.

 Dryers are mostly made of metal – which is non-renewable.

-Sourcing metal is also unsustainable as mining is a huge cause of pollution and environmental degradation.
+Sourcing metal is also unsustainable as mining is a huge cause of pollution and environmental degradation (more on that here).

-Recycling appliances like this can help reduce demand for new metal and save energy from producing new appliances from scratch.
+Recycling appliances like dryers can help reduce demand for new metal and save energy from producing new appliances from scratch.

-An indirect environmental consequence is that dryers can damage clothing, which means you will need to buy new clothes sooner.
+An indirect detrimental environmental effect is that dryers can damage clothing, which means you will need to buy new clothes sooner.

 Almost 70% of clothes are made from synthetic fibers, such as acrylic and polyester, which are made from plastic.
 These materials are non-renewable.